ApiLogicServer/Docs/docs/Sample-AI.md

 Logic Automation means that you can ***declare spreadsheet-like rules*** using Python.
 Such logic maintains database integrity with multi-table derivations and constraints, and security.
 Rules are 40X more concise than traditional code, and can be extended with Python.

 Below we implement the **Check Credit** requirement - see the comments at top.
 Their implementation follows: 5 rules, instead of 200 lines of Python.
+It's ready to test:

+1. Restart the Server (F5)
-1. Use the Admin App to add an Item for 1000 Widgets, observe how the constraint prevents the transaction
+2. Use the Admin App to add an Item for 1000 Widgets, observe how the constraint prevents the transaction

 Rules are an executable design.
 Note they map exactly to our natural language design: